jdsumsion/git-ged/README.md

 ## Source

-Grit's Git repo is available on GitHub, which can be browsed at:
+Git-ged's Git repo is available on GitHub, which can be browsed at:

     https://github.com/jsumsiong/git-ged